redpesk-core/afb-app-manager/docs/overview.md

 The basis is kept identical: the applications are distributed in a digitally signed container that must match the specifications of widgets (web applications).
-This is described by the technical recomendations [widgets] and [widgets-digsig] of the W3 consortium.
+This is described by the technical recommendations [widgets] and [widgets-digsig] of the W3 consortium.

 This model allows the distribution of HTML, QML and binary applications.

-The management of signatures of the widget packages This basis is not meant as being rigid and it can be extended in the futur to include for example incremental delivery.
+The management of signatures of the widget packages.
+This basis is not meant as being rigid and it can be extended in the futur to include for example incremental delivery.